 Millions of Americans suffer from tooth loss.
 This can happen for any number of reasons, whether untreated periodontal disease, dental neglect, or even traumatic accidents.
 The effects are always dispiriting; after all, nobody wants to go through life with gaps in the smile.
 Thankfully, nobody has to.
 There are various options for replacing lost teeth, restoring your smile both functionally as well as aesthetically.
 For many patients, the best option is to get dental implants.

->

-> We are pleased to assist our patients in Redlands, CA with dental implants.
+We are pleased to assist our patients with dental implants.
 To learn more about the options available, we welcome you to contact State Street Dental at any time.

->

-> What are Dental Implants?
+What are Dental Implants?

 Essentially, dental implants are tiny screws, typically made from titanium.
 These screws are implanted to the jawbone, where they serve as artificial roots.
 They replace any roots that have been lost due to tooth decay, breakage, or extraction.

 Over the course of several weeks, dental implants fuse with the surrounding bone, ensuring they are steady and secure.
 Then, your dentist will place a connective piece called an abutment on top.
 Then, an artificial replacement tooth is added; this may be a single crown, a bridge, or a full denture prosthesis.
 The artificial replacement teeth used with dental implants are custom-tailored to look and feel completely natural in your mouth.